mkuzak/estep-checklist/checklist-verbose.md

 - `README.md` - clear explanation of the goal of the project with pointers to other documentation resources.
 > Use [GitHub flavoured markdown](https://help.github.com/categories/writing-on-github) for, e.g.,
 > [syntax highlighting](https://help.github.com/articles/creating-and-highlighting-code-blocks).
+> README is targeted towards developers, it is more technical than home page.
-> Keeping basic documentation in README.md can be even useful for lead developer, to track steps and design decisions.
+> Keeping basic documentation in README.md can be even useful for lead developer,
+> to track steps and design decisions.
-> Therefore it should be present from the beginning of the project, when initialising git repository.
+> Therefore it is convenient to create it from the beginning of the project,
+> when initialising git repository.
 > [StackOverflow on good readme](http://stackoverflow.com/questions/2304863/how-to-write-a-good-readme),
 > [short gist with README.md template](https://gist.github.com/jxson/1784669)